Bankruptcy Attorney serving those in Northern Virginia and Washington, DC.

 DEALING WITH THE UNCERTAINTY AND FEAR OF FILING FOR BANKRUPTCY.

-As one of my clients wrote, “I have spent the last 4 years procrastinating filing bankruptcy as the harassing phone calls from creditors rang through to my cell phone with no reprieve.
+As one of my former clients wrote, “I have spent the last 4 years procrastinating filing bankruptcy as the harassing phone calls from creditors rang through to my cell phone with no reprieve.
 Finally in October 2010 I made the huge leap (or so I thought) to finally search for an attorney in my area and file my case.
 I had called a couple of local Bankruptcy Attorney’s whose first response was to “go online and fill out all of the paperwork before entering the office.”
 I work full time and have an infant, filling out paperwork for hours online is just NOT possible.
 I made one last attempt to contact a lawyer who would be able to work with my needs and schedule, this is when I found Robert Brandt.
 He made filing easy, stress free and quick!
 Thank you Robert for lifting the load off my shoulders that I have been carrying for YEARS…I cannot thank you enough.”